Brian-Wesley/icebert-sentiment/README.md

 To use the latest version (v1.1) directly, please download the full model.
 Visit https://www.modelscope.cn/models/BrianWesley/icebert-sentiment-finetuned
-and find icebert-sentiment-finetuned.zip.
+and find icebert-sentiment-v1.1.zip.
 Then unzip the file.
 Afterwards, run simple_icebert_sentiment.py in this repository.
 Inside is a simple user interface.

 If you want to train it yourself, there would be no need to download the model from ModelScope.